DanVilela/DanVilela/README.md

 - 💼 And...
 Lawyer 😁

-- 🎁 Passionate for QA area abd Front-End Development.
+- 🎁 Passionate for QA area and Front-End Development.
 Seeking continuous and lasting improvement!

 ## Languages and Tools: